superhvarn/under-the-weather/README.md

 # Under the Weather
-A project for HackBeanPot 2024 that incorporates full-stack developmnet, machine learning, model training, and UI/UX to deliver a cohesive product.
+A project for HackBeanPot 2024 that incorporates full-stack development, machine learning, model training, and UI/UX to deliver a cohesive product.

 ## Table of Contents
 1. [Introduction](#introduction)